appatalks/transform_dividends/README.md

      or

      ```bash
-     python3 transform_dividends.py dividends.csv --monthly
+     python3 transform_dividends.py dividends.xls --monthly
      ```

 3. **Check the Output**:

-   After running the script, a new file named `transformed_dividends.csv` will be created.
+   After running the script, a new file named `transformed_dividends.xls` will be created.
 Open this file with a spreadsheet application like Microsoft Excel or Google Sheets to view the transformed data.

 ## Example Outputs